AI Datacenters

 The Infrastructure Buildout: Data Center — from The State of AI Agents 2026

 The scale is staggering.
 Meta's planned 2026 capital expenditure of $135 billion flows primarily into AI infrastructure.
 Microsoft, Google, Amazon, and Oracle are each spending tens of billions annually on datacenter construction.
 The total global investment in AI datacenter infrastructure is expected to exceed $500 billion in 2026.
+NVIDIA alone reports $500 billion in Blackwell/Rubin GPU orders in 2026, projected to exceed $1 trillion by 2027.
 These are not traditional server farms: they're industrial facilities with power requirements measured in hundreds of megawatts to gigawatts.

 AI workloads impose fundamentally different demands than traditional cloud computing.
 Power density: A rack of NVIDIA H100 or B200 GPUs draws 40-120 kW, versus 5-15 kW for traditional servers.
 This concentrated thermal load requires advanced liquid cooling rather than conventional air conditioning.
 Networking: Training large models requires high-speed interconnects (InfiniBand, NVLink, or custom fabrics) that can move data between thousands of GPUs at terabits per second with microsecond latency.
 Reliability: A training run that takes weeks and costs millions of dollars in compute cannot tolerate hardware failures, requiring extensive redundancy and checkpoint systems.

 Geography matters.
-Datacenters cluster near cheap, abundant power (often hydroelectric or natural gas), fiber-optic backbone intersections, and favorable climate conditions (cold air for supplemental cooling).
-Northern Virginia, Texas, Iowa, and the Nordic countries have become AI datacenter hotspots for these reasons.
+Datacenters cluster near cheap, abundant power (often hydroelectric or natural gas), fiber-optic backbone intersections, and favorable climate conditions.
+Northern Virginia, Texas, Iowa, and the Nordic countries have become AI datacenter hotspots.

 The cost dynamics connect directly to the AI capability curve.
-As Jon Radoff documented in his research, AI inference costs have dropped 92% in three years — from $30 per million tokens to $0.10-2.50.
-This deflation is driven partly by hardware efficiency gains (new accelerator architectures, HBM advances) and partly by the sheer scale of datacenter investment amortized across massive inference volumes.
+AI inference costs have dropped 92% in three years — from $30 per million tokens to $0.10-2.50 — driven by hardware efficiency gains and the sheer scale of investment amortized across massive inference volumes.
 The economics of AI datacenters directly determine the accessibility of AI capabilities.

 Further Reading